Brunswick: The Suburb Roast — Every Hot Take, No Apologies

 The People of Brunswick

 The Original Italians.
-The nonnas and nonnos who’ve been here since the 1960s and are deeply confused by the bloke next door who charges $18 for a coffee and calls it “single origin.”
+The nonnas and nonnos who have been here since the 1960s and are deeply confused by the bloke next door who charges $18 for a coffee and calls it “single origin.”
 They remember when Brunswick was cheap and safe and you could park your car without worrying about it being “curated” by someone with a man bun.
 They are the backbone of this suburb and they are tired.

 The Arts Students.
 RMIT and Melbourne Uni adjacents who chose Brunswick over Carlton because rent in Carlton would require an actual income.
 They live in share houses of varying structural integrity, attend gallery openings for the free wine, and will argue about gentrification while wearing $200 sneakers they bought on Depop.